-- 1. The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - 2.
+- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - 2.
 A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; OR - 3.
 Successful completion of Foundation Program requirements.

-- 1. Must achieve the required score on the University Math Placement Test; OR - A valid SAT Report Form with minimum score of 480; OR Successful completion of Foundation Program - 3.
+- Must achieve the required score on the University Math Placement Test: OR - 2.
+A valid SAT Report Form with minimum score of 480; OR - 3.
 Successful completion of Foundation Program requirements.

 - 1. Admission is competitive.
-Eligible applicants are ranked based on their overall final year (Grade 12 or equivalent). - 2.
-All applicants to the program must submit both a visual portfolio and a written statement as part of the admission requirements.
+Eligible applicants are ranked based on their overall final year (Grade 12 or equivalent). - All applicants to the program must submit both a visual portfolio and a written statement as part of the admission requirements.
 Please follow this link for more information on preparing the Application Portfolio for admission to this program.